Mason Ji - Washington, United States

 Why did you originally decide to pursue an IB diploma?

 I originally decided to pursue an IB diploma because of how wide-ranging the IB subject areas were, which, to me, was important for obtaining broad and solid secondary education.
 More than anything, I believed that the IB program taught a strong problem-solving approach and cultivated essay writing and communication skills, all of which are crucial for succeeding in today’s fast-paced and global society.
-I realized early on that, in any field, be it STEM or humanities or social science, communication and essay writing were becoming critical, and IB’s emphasis on precisely these areas drew me to the program.
+I realized early on that, in any field, be it STEM or humanities or social science, communication and essay writing were becoming critical, and IB’s emphasis on precisely these areas drew me to the IB Diploma Programme (DP).

 How did your IB learning impact your learning later on?

 The IB was life-changing for me.
 I arrived at Yale and quickly realized that I already had the skills to succeed in any class I was taking, be it fractal geometry or philosophy.
 The reason why I did so well academically was because of the skills I developed from the IB—they enabled me to quickly comprehend and solve the problems that I encountered in all my courses in college and beyond, allowing me to take charge of my own education and take flight.